antmo646/LiU-average-grade/README.md

-# LiU-average-grade
+# LiU-Booking

-Calculate your average grade in studentportalen.
+Handle the booking in TimeEdit.